 “Mutts” who have at least two breeds and commonly more tend to have the least health problems and live longer than their purebred counterparts.

-As an owner, you have the responsibility to take proper care of your pet, and those who receive diligent preventive care with annual wellness checkups and vaccinations in our Suffolk County animal clinic tend to live longer than those who do not.
+As an owner, you have the responsibility to take proper care of your pet, and those who receive diligent preventive care with annual wellness checkups and vaccinations in our Deer Park animal clinic tend to live longer than those who do not.

 Spayed or Neutered